mmahmoudighaznavi/tm-nb-conventions/README.md

 1. Exploration of a data set
 1. Classification of new data based on training data

-The databases are not small, so I'm going to share them via a dropbox link.
+The databases are not small, so I'm going to share them via a Dropbox link.
 You should be able to access the file [here](https://www.dropbox.com/s/mwhd2ktvtnyapwx/nb-assignment-data.zip?dl=0).